 Note that you’ll need a County Dip Net Permit ($4.50) in order to take shad, herring, and mullet.
 Fishing at Clinch Mountain, Crooked Creek, and Douthat State Park will require you to get a Daily Permit ($8) in addition to your license.

 Where to Buy a Virginia Fishing License

 There are different ways of getting a Virginia fishing license, whether you’re a resident or a non-resident.
 You can do it online, by phone, or in person.
 Just use one of the simple ways below and you’re all set:

-- Online: You can get a Virginia fishing license online at the GoOutdoorsVirginia website.
+- Online: You can get a Virginia fishing license online on the GoOutdoorsVirginia website.
 It’s a quick and easy process – just create your customer account and you’ll see all license types that fit your age and residency status.

 - By Phone: You can get a license by calling (804) 367-1000 during regular business hours.
 However, you can also do it by using your GoOutdoorsVirginia mobile app.

 - In-Person: If you prefer getting your license in person, you can get it from some clerks of the Circuit Court.
 Also, there are hundreds of license agents around the state.
-You can find them on the License Agent Locator.

 What happens if I lose my license?